Triddana: History

 In the summer of 2016, the band played their first concerts in Europe, the first of which was at the festival "Torres Rock", in the province of Jaén, in Andalucía, Spain, on 22 July.
 Their next performances took place in Germany.
 First, at the "Free & Easy Festival" at the renowned venue "Backstage", located in Munich, and later at the open air festival "Chaostraum", in Hessen.

 After returning from their first European tour, the band concentrated on the production of their following album, titled "Twelve Acoustic Pieces".
 This release consisted of versions of songs of their first two albums, adapted into acoustic versions, with several guest musicians, special arrangements and placing more emphasis on the traditional instruments used by the band.
-Norbert "Norri" Drescher, drum/percusion performer of the medieval band Corvus Corax participated, providing the whole rhythm/percussion part for the track "The Wicked Wheel".
+Norbert "Norri" Drescher, drum/percussion performer of the medieval band Corvus Corax participated, providing the whole rhythm/percussion part for the track "The Wicked Wheel".
 Other featured instruments were: Irish Bouzouki, Lambeg drum and Harmonica.
 The album was announced and produced through the crowdfunding platform Indiegogo, and after the production was completed, it was released in digital format.
 The digital album received by the crowdfunding contributors contained an exceptional bonus track, which was a cover of Queen's celebrated song "Who Wants to Live Forever", featuring a Highland Bagpipe introduction and acoustic guitar arrangements of the original parts.

 The band continued to tour Europe the following years and in particular, performing in numerous open air festivals in Germany, among which Dong Open Air and M.I.S.E.
 Open Air were counted.
 Their next full-length album, "Rising from Within", was released independently in 2018 during their European tour of that year.
-Furthemore, in 2019, the band re-released and promoted during touring their debut album, featuring the vocals of Juan José Fornés.
+Furthermore, in 2019, the band re-released and promoted during touring their debut album, featuring the vocals of Juan José Fornés.
 Towards the end of that same year, they announced their fifth European tour during 2020, which included their confirmation for the German festival Summer Breeze Open Air.